Stanford Summer Session

 Iterate, iterate, iterate

 With a solid foundation in place, I crafted mood boards to explore various design directions.
-Feedback sessions became my playground for creativity, and they allowed me to refine our ideas based on valuable input from my colleagues and the client.
-Ultimately, we settled on a direction that spotlights the student experience beyond the classroom.
+Feedback sessions with the client and my colleagues allowed me to refine ideas into a design direction.

 A rich design system…